 Over the counter sumatriptan for migraine: restrictions on supply

-Screening questionnaire confirms the suitability of the treatment and covers other medicines taken and concomitant conditions.
-I included more details about the questionnaire in a separate post: How to get sumatriptan over the counter?
+The screening questionnaire confirms the suitability of the treatment and covers other medicines are taken and concomitant conditions.
+Did I include more details about the questionnaire in a separate post: How to get Sumatriptan over the counter?

-Sumatriptan is considered as an effective medicine for migraine.
-Sumatriptan 50mg in the form of tablets (available over the counter) is the least effective in relieving migraine headache when used in oral form and dose of 50mg per tablet (ibid).
+Sumatriptan is considered effective medicine for migraine.
+Sumatriptan 50mg in the form of tablets (available over the counter) is the least effective in relieving migraine headache when used in oral form and dose of 50mg per tablet (Ibid).

-Higher-strength of sumatriptan (100mg) and other forms (nasal sprays and subcutaneous injections) are available as prescription-only medicines.
-The subcutaneous sumatriptan provides the best pain relief, at the expense of side effect, which are more common with this form of sumatriptan (Derry et al., 2014).
+The higher strength of Sumatriptan (100mg) and other forms (Nasal sprays and Subcutaneous injections) are available as prescription-only medicines.
+The subcutaneous Sumatriptan provides the best pain relief, at the expense of side effects, which are more common with this form of Sumatriptan (Derry et al., 2014).

-As a class, triptans offer equal or better treatment outcome than NSAIDs (ibuprofen) or paracetamol.
-Use of sumatriptan or other ‘triptans’ together with other analgesics, such as paracetamol may provide better control of migraine headache than taking individual drugs alone (Cameron et al., 2015).
+As a class, Triptans offer equal or better treatment outcomes than NSAIDs (Ibuprofen) or paracetamol.
+Use of Sumatriptan or other ‘Triptans’ together with other analgesics, such as Paracetamol may provide better control of migraine headaches than taking individual drugs alone (Cameron et al., 2015).

-Sumatriptan and other ‘triptan’ are associated with increased risk of side effects.
-Some noticeable side effects are named as ‘triptan sensations‘ and may include:
+Sumatriptan and other ‘triptan’ are associated with an increased risk of side effects.
+Some noticeable side effects are named ‘Triptan sensations’ and may include: